-If you are building 0.18.0 - you will need to apply a patch to prevent it from trying (and failing) to unzip the slave.jar.
+If you are building 0.18.0 - you will need to apply a patch to prevent it from trying (and failing) to unzip the agent.jar.
 Sorry - this is unpleasant - I am asking you to edit a .cpp file and recompile - I know.
-You could also get a distro from here - but it may not have the fix to make slave.jar work.
+You could also get a distro from here - but it may not have the fix to make agent.jar work.

-In your build directory there will be a file: src/.libs/libmesos.so - you will need this for when you run the Jenkins master.
+In your build directory there will be a file: src/.libs/libmesos.so - you will need this for when you run the Jenkins controller.

 At this point - you have everything setup - and you can snapshot/create an image (eg if you are on ec2) so you can launch it later - if you like.